Twitter's India troubles show tough path ahead for digital platforms | DW | 21.06.2021

 "If Twitter were to comply with these rules, it would make a bad situation worse," he said.

-Sarkar from the Centre for Internet and Society said that while Twitter is unlikely to ditch a major market like India, the power struggle between internet companies and governments is just beginning.
+Sarkar from the Centre for Internet and Society said that, though Twitter is unlikely to ditch a major market such as India, the power struggle between internet companies and governments is just beginning.

 "It might be difficult to say how the powers of big tech are going to collide with sovereign nations, especially in light of flawed legal interventions around the world," Sarkar said.